Your area Not set — showing everywhere

 Board response

-The Chair noted that the school district operates as a separate governmental entity.
+The Chair noted that the school district operates as a separate governmental entity from the town.

 Karen Brule